livepeer/docs/docs/developers/getting-started/index.md

 # Overview

-This tutorial provides detailed high-level information for you to get started developing with Livepeer.
+This tutorial provides detailed high-level information for you to get started developing with Livepeer Catalyst.

 It includes steps required to: